jhpyle/docassemble/_docs/functions.md

 * `subtitle`: the [subtitle](#set_parts) of the interview
 * `filename`: e.g., `docassemble.demo:data/questions/questions.yml`
 * `link`: a hyperlink to the interview on your server
+* `metadata`: a dictionary representing the metadata of the interview (minus the `tags`, which are provided separately).
 * `package`: the package in which the interview is located, e.g., `docassemble.demo`
 * `status_class`: this is set to `dainterviewhaserror` if there is a problem with the interview.
 * `subtitle_class`: this is set to `invisible` if there is a problem with the interview.
+* `tags`: a list of tags specified in the interview metadata.

 The `interview_menu()` function takes three optional keyword arguments, `absolute_urls`, `start_new`, and `tag`.